sheldonucr/ucr-eecs168-lab/README.md

 ### Attendance Policy

-- Late, which are after (11:10am for Wednesday, 5:10pm for Friday) will be 10% penalty
+- Late will be 10% penalty.
 - Missing a lab is acceptable only for emergency (eg. Medical emergency, doctor letter is required) and should be completed within 1 week of the missed lab.
 - Labs can be skipped by completing early.
 Proof of completion will be due prior to the start of your scheduled lab day, eg. before 11:10am for Wednesday labs, 5:10am for Friday labs.
 Available by request ONLY.